-Additional community payback services are provided in Salford with funding from the eight community committees devolved budgets.
-The funding allows Salford City Council to employ a team leader who works with offenders carrying out their community orders.
+Additional community payback services are provided in Salford with funding from the community committees devolved budgets.
+The funding allows Salford City Council to support the employment of a team leader who works with offenders carrying out their community orders.

-The project is run in partnership with Cheshire and Greater Manchester Community Rehabilitation Company whose job it is to enforce community sentences.
+The project is run in partnership with Cheshire and Greater Manchester Community Rehabilitation Company who enforce community sentences.

 Projects are nominated by individuals or community groups completing a referral form.
 Referral forms are then assessed for suitability and those nominating the projects are updated on the outcome.
 You can download the form at the bottom of this page.

-“Please pass on my appreciation to the Community Pay Back team who have cleaned the two passage ways leading from Windmill/Ashton Field Drive to Ridyard St in Little Hulton.
+“Please pass on my appreciation to the Community Payback team who have cleaned the two passage ways leading from Windmill/Ashton Field Drive to Ridyard Street in Little Hulton.
 The passageways have been a disgrace for months but now are a pleasure to walk down.
 The men worked really hard.”

-“We visited the site on various occasions and always found the lads working hard, under Kevin’s excellent supervision the work has now been completed and the area restored.”
+“We visited the site on various occasions and always found the lads working hard, under the Team Leaders excellent supervision the work has now been completed and the area restored.”

 If you are unable to view documents of these types, our downloads page provides links to viewing software.

 This page was last updated on 26 November 2019